xiao-mantou/GamingTweaks/OS (general)/Readme.md

 ## Driver installation

-The driver installation order does matter and might help to solve some problems.
-Here is the correct order:
+The driver installation order does matter and might help to solve or prevent some problems.
 * OS
 * Chipset (reboot)
 * USB (e.g. Asmedia)